eventql/eventql/doc/internals/architecture.md

 all incoming writes are for the same part of the keyrange) then all writes are handled by the same set of N machines.
-If we estimate that each machine can only write up to 100 mb/s but we would like for each partition to be roughly 1GB in size, we'll ultimately hit a botttlneck at more than 100 megabytes of new at-the-current-time inserts per table per second.
+If we estimate that each machine can only write up to 100 mb/s but we would like for each partition to be roughly 1GB in size, we'll ultimately hit a botttlneck when more than 100 megabytes of new at-the-current-time inserts per second are "lasered" at the same machine.

-At this point, we can't make the problem go away by further splitting the hot partition anymore.
-Note that the problem is not the total volume of writes (we can handle any volume of writes by making the partitions smaller), but the fact that - at the chosen target partition size - filling up a any partition will take longer than the wallclock timespan it covers.
+At this point, we can't make the problem go away by further splitting the hot partition anymore while still satisfiny our constraint that a partiotion should end up with roughly 1GB of that as  the problem is not the total volume of writes (we can handle any volume of writes by making the partitions smaller), but the fact that - at the chosen target partition size - filling up a any partition will take longer than the wallclock timespan it covers.